lindseypgill/servicemanager-config/servicemanager-config/administration/scheduled-requests.md

 1. Click on the `Update` option on the expired Scheduled Request that needs to be re-activated.
 1. Update the schedule and set up a new schedule.
 1. Click on the `Re-activate` button.

+## Schedule Calendar
+A calendar view has been provided as a convieniant way to view all of the schedule requests.
+The calendar can be accessed by clicking on the `Schedule Calendar` button.